AKSHYA1997/AKSHYA1997/README.md

 ## About Me

-- 🔛Present: I am a full stack developer based in India
+- 🔛Present: I am currently studying MBA at Frankfurt School of Finance & Management in Germany

-- 🔙Past: I used to be game developer
+- 🔙Past: I used to be a Full-Stack Developer specializing in Blockchain Development

-- 🔜Future: I am currently learning **Ethereum and Solidity**
+- 🔜Future: I am currently learning **Product Management**

 ## 🚀 Languages and Tools: